-When you’re looking for a waterproof boot, you don’t always want the toughest model out there, but with the UK climate as unpredictable as it is, even on easy trails or low-level hills you still need waterproof options.
+When you’re looking for a waterproof boot, you don’t always want the toughest model out there.
+However, with the UK climate as unpredictable as it is, even on easy trails or low-level hills you still need waterproof options.
 Enter Hanwag’s latest hiking boot.

-Mid-cut and lightweight, the EcoShell membrane is free from PFCs (per and poly-fluorinated chemicals) and keeps water at bay, while the upper is made from specialist Italian Perwanger leather, which uses special molecules in the tanning process to coat the microfibres in the hide, making it naturally hydrophobic (water-repellent) even before any protective coating is applied.
+Mid-cut and lightweight, the EcoShell membrane is free from PFCs (per and poly-fluorinated chemicals) and keeps water at bay, while the upper is made from specialist Italian Perwanger leather.
+This uses special molecules in the tanning process to coat the microfibres in the hide, making it naturally hydrophobic (water-repellent) even before any protective coating is applied.

-The 4mm deep, large lugs give good traction on smooth or wet surfaces such as stones or slabs, the shock-absorbing midsole ensures your comfort, and reinforced heel and toecaps mean more challenging terrain isn’t out of the question, either.
+The 4mm deep, large lugs give good traction on smooth or wet surfaces such as stones or slabs.
+Plus, the shock-absorbing midsole ensures your comfort, and reinforced heel and toecaps mean more challenging terrain isn’t out of the question, either.